 Sat., Apr.
-28, 8 a.m.-4 p.m.
-Contact Bill Haight.
-Sign up to volunteer here.
+27, 8 a.m.-4 p.m.
+Sign up here to help.
 We’re readying the paint brushes, hammers, saws and rakes for another great UUCF Rebuilding Together team.
-We need 35-45 volunteers to help a non-profit group home or disadvantaged local homeowner with repairs allowing them to live safely and accessibly in their homes.
+We need volunteers to help a nonprofit group home or disadvantaged local homeowner with repairs allowing them to live safely and accessibly in their homes.
 All skill levels welcome.

 Sermon 01.29.17: Prophetic Voice, Who Me? by Rev. David A. Miller